dfds/crossplane-configuration-dfds/package/aws/README.md

 #### XRD

-Our Composite Resource Definitions should follow the naming of X[cloud][resource-name-defined-by-crossplane].
+Our Composite Resource Definitions should follow the naming of X[vendor-name][resource-name-defined-by-crossplane].
 X stands for Composite.
 For example, if the resource is an AWS Bucket then the name of XAWSBucket.
 If the resource is an Azure Blob Storage Container then the name would be XAzureContainer.
 Apply the plural resource name where appropriate.

 #### Claim